sashankshukla/splash/README.md

 - **Listings Dashboard:** Users will be able to view all listings and filter by preferences
 - **User Dashboard**
   - **Seller side Dashboard:** View funding progress towards item seller is selling, select a broker / view a broker to help with the transaction.
-  - **Buyer side Dashboard:** View investment breakdown, breakdown of investments purchased history, appreciation / depreciation of assets, and pool’s their part of.
+  - **Buyer side Dashboard:** View investment breakdown, breakdown of investments purchased history, appreciation / depreciation of assets, and pools they're a part of.
 - **Pools Dashboard:** View open pools, filter pools, join pools.

 ## Additional Functionality